 Firefox, like any other web browser, stores lots of data on your Mac.
 Some of that data contains personal information, such as your browser history and login details.
 Also, those files take up lots of much-needed space on your Mac.
 So, if you no longer use Firefox, uninstalling it properly will free up that space and get rid of that personal data, making your Mac more secure.

-How to uninstall Firefox manually
+How to uninstall Firefox automatically and manually

 There are two parts to uninstalling Firefox manually.
 First, you need to remove the application file itself.
 Then you need to get rid of all the files it has placed on your Mac.